 In a candid discussion with Leif Griper, the visionary behind Parcelcube, we gained insight into the inception, development, and future trajectory of Parcelcube products.
-With a focus on innovation and customer-centric solutions, Leif sheds light on the journey of Parcelcube.
+With a focus on innovation and customer-centric solutions, Leif sheds light on the journey of Parcelcube and its impact on the delivery processes.

 Leif: “In my then-current role, I observed a significant volume of parcels being sent daily, with measurements such as dimensions and weight being done manually and then transferred to the shipping system or WMS.
 This was quite a workload, and accuracy was quite bad.”